| |

 necessary to emblazon it, but as simply as possible, with

+a plain white field.
 The flags actually made by the Richmond Clothing

 Depot used the 1.5:1 ratio adopted for the Confederate Navy's

 battle ensign, rather than the official 2:1 ratio.
+Initial reaction to the second national

 flag was favorable, but over time it became criticized